Minimum Technical Standards

 Candidates must be able to comprehend three dimensional relationships and to understand the spatial relationships of structures.
 Problem solving, a critical skill demanded of dentists, requires all of these intellectual abilities.
 Candidates must be able to perform these problem solving skills in a timely fashion.

 Candidates must be able to tolerate physically-taxing workloads and to function effectively under stress.
 Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that will be assessed during the admissions and educational process.
-Further, candidates must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, congenial, personal manner so as not to alienate or antagonize them.
-Candidates will be expected to accept criticism and respond by appropriate modification of behavior.
+Further, candidates must be able to manage apprehensive patients with a range of moods and behaviors in a tactful, congenial, personal manner so as not to alienate or agitate them.
+Candidates will be expected to accept criticism and respond by appropriate behavior modifications.

-The School will consider for admission any applicant capable of acquiring the necessary knowledge and having the ability to perform, or learn to perform, the skill specified in these standards.
-The School has determined that these skills are essential to the program of instruction.
+The School will consider for admission any applicant capable of acquiring the necessary knowledge and having the ability to perform, or learn to perform, the skills specified in these standards.
+These skills are essential to the program of instruction.

 After admission, a student who discloses a disability and requests accommodation may be asked to provide documentation of his or her disability for the purpose of determining appropriate accommodations, including modification to the program.
 The School will provide reasonable accommodations, but is not required to make modifications that would fundamentally alter the nature of the program or provide auxiliary aids that present an undue burden to the School.
 The student must be able to perform all of the technical standards with or without accommodation to matriculate or continue in the curriculum.

-Requests for accommodation should be initiated with the Student Success Counselor.
+Requests for accommodation should be initiated with the Office of Student Affairs.